What You Need To Know About Contact Lenses

 For dry eyes, use contacts.
 Are your contacts painfully dry?
 Soft contacts are specifically designed to alleviate the dry eye symptoms associated with contact lenses.

-Lenses for the sclera.
-Large-diameter gas-permeable lenses, also known as scleral lenses, are specifically designed to treat keratitis and other corneal irregularities, as well as presbyopia.
+Scleral Contact Lenses - Large-diameter gas-permeable lenses, also known as scleral lenses, are specifically designed to treat keratitis and other corneal irregularities, as well as presbyopia.
 Myopia control contact lenses Special contact lenses are being developed to help children slow or stop the progression of myopia.

 Which Contact Lenses Are Right For You?